Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 - Dallas has not gone over in its past 10 games.

-- In their past 10 games, the Stars are scoring 1.0 more goal per game than their season-long average.
+- During the past 10 games, the Stars have scored one more goal per game than their season average.

-- The Stars offense's 281 total goals (3.4 per game) are ranked seventh in the NHL this year.
+- The Stars' 281 goals this season make them the seventh-best scoring team in the NHL.

-- The Stars are ranked third in NHL play for the fewest goals against this season, having allowed 215 total goals (2.6 per game).
+- On defense, the Stars have been one of the best squads in NHL action, giving up 215 goals to rank third.

 Kraken Advanced Stats

-- The Kraken failed to go over the total in any of their last 10 contests.
+- The Kraken failed to go over the total in a single one of their most recent 10 contests.

-- The Kraken and their opponents have combined to score an average of goals in their last 10 games, the same as the over/under posted in this matchup.
+- The Kraken have averaged a total of combined goals in their last 10 games, identical to this game's over/under.

-- In their past 10 games, the Kraken and their opponents are averaging 8.8 goals, 0.6 goals lower than their season-long per-game average.
+- During the past 10 games, the Kraken and their opponents are averaging 0.6 fewer goals per game than their season game average of 9.4 goals.

-- The Kraken's 289 total goals (3.5 per game) are the fourth-most in the league.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.